mas-bandwidth/gafferongames/content/post/fixing_the_internet_for_games.md

 <img src="/img/fixing-the-internet/006.png" width="100%" class="image_border"/>

-The internet thinks that game traffic is the same as checking emails, visiting a website or watching netflix.
+The internet thinks game traffic is the same as checking emails, visiting a website or watching netflix.

-But game traffic is real-time and extremely latency sensitive.
+But game traffic is real-time and latency sensitive.
 It’s not the same.

-It’s interactive so it can’t be cached at the edge and buffered up like streamed video.
+It’s interactive so it can’t be cached at the edge and buffered like streamed video.

 Networks that participate in the internet do hot potato routing, they just try to get your packets off their network as fast as possible so they don’t have to deal with it anymore.
-Nobody is coordinating centrally to ensure that packets are delivered with the lowest overall latency and jitter.
+Nobody is coordinating centrally to ensure that packets are delivered with the lowest overall latency, jitter and packet loss.

 Sometimes ISPs or transit providers make mistakes and packets are sent on ridiculous routes that can go to the other side of the country and back on their way to a game server just 5 miles away from the player… you can call up the ISP and ask them to fix this, but it can take days to resolve.

 Even from day to day, performance is not consistent.
-You can get a good route one day, and a terrible route the next.
+You can get a good route one day, and a terrible one the next.

 For all of these problems, players tend to blame you, the developer.
 But it’s not actually your fault.